-- Vessel operators are appropriately licensed. - Boats are safe and capable of towing skiers. - There is at least one responsible observer on board. - Directional signage is followed. - You have all the correct safety equipment, and know how to properly use it.
+- Vessel operators are appropriately licensed. - When undertaking towing activities ensure you have a competent observer on board aged 13 years or over - Directional signage (anticlockwise) is followed. - You have all the correct safety equipment, and know how to properly use it.